typicode/hotel/docs/Docker.md

 docker build -t my-apache2 .
 ```

-To use Hotel for this example, run the following in the application directory:
+To use Chalet for this example, run the following in the application directory:

 ```
-hotel add 'docker run -dit --name my-running-app my-apache2'
+chalet add 'docker run -dit --name my-running-app my-apache2'
 ```

 ### Docker Compose